-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$61.2 million, or approximately \$71.0 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$14.00 per share.
-We expect that we will use the net proceeds from this offering to support the clinical development and manufacturing scale-up of SEL-212, advance the development of our other SVP product candidates and for working capital and general corporate purposes.
-See "Use of proceeds" beginning on page 69.
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$, or approximately \$ if the underwriters exercise their option to purchase additional shares in full, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We expect that we will use the net proceeds from this offering to support the clinical development of SEL-212, conduct preclinical studies in order to advance the development of our other SVP product candidates and for working capital and general corporate purposes.
+See "Use of proceeds" beginning on page 65.